KvanTTT/Articles/Selection-Caching-and-Drawing-Photos-on-Map/English.md

 work if the column with geotypes can accept `NULL` values, and a composite index cannot contain a column with geography data type, and this question was [discussed on Stackoverflow](http://stackoverflow.com/q/15004850/1046374).
-That's why the perfomance of such queries (without indexes) becomes very low.
+That's why the performance of such queries (without indexes) becomes very low.

 The following approaches can solve this problem:

-* Since `NULL` values cannot be used, the default values for this column are corrdinates (0, 0) which point to a place in the Atlantic Ocean near Africa (the starting point for measuring latitude and longitude).
+* Since `NULL` values cannot be used, the default values for this column are coordinates (0, 0) which point to a location in the Atlantic Ocean near Africa (the starting point for measuring latitude and longitude).
 However, in this place as well as nearby the real points can be located, and the photos not from the map should be ignored.
-If you change zero point (0, 0) to far north point (0, 90), then everything will be much better, because latitude 90 points to the edge of the map, and you should ignore this value when building the grip (i.e. build up to latitude 89).
+If you change zero point (0, 0) to far north point (0, 90), then everything will be much better, because latitude 90 points to the edge of the map, and you should ignore this value when building the grid (i.e. build up to latitude 89).
 * Using SQL Server 2012 or higher and changing the compatibility level of the database to 110 or higher by executing `ALTER DATABASE database_name SET COMPATIBILITY_LEVEL = 110`.
 In this version of SQL Server, the bug with `NULL` values of geotypes was fixed and the support of polygons of different orientations (counterclockwise and clockwise) was added.

 Despite the wide possibilities of geotypes (they allow you to make not only a simple selection as shown above, but also to use distances and different